 The records review consisted of a search of online files maintained by the Louisiana Office of Cultural Development, Division of Archaeology, an examination of historic maps, and a review of historic structures listed in the Louisiana Historic Resources Inventory to identify any cultural resources or cultural resource investigations previously documented in the area.
-The records review indicated that three previous cultural resource investigations and three archaeological sites (16CD88-16CD90) had been documented within a 1.6 km (1.0 mi) radius of the project area.
-One of the previous surveys and one of the archaeological sites overlap the current project area.
+The records review indicated that six previous cultural resource investigations and two archaeological sites (16CD88-16CD89) had been documented within a 1.6 km (1.0 mi) radius of the project area.
+No standing structures were recorded within or directly adjacent to the project area.
+One of the previous surveys included the current project area, but that work was not conducted in accordance with the current Louisiana Office of Cultural Development, Division of Archaeology guidelines and as a result the area was re-surveyed.

 The field investigation consisted of an intensive pedestrian survey supplemented with screened shovel tests excavated in areas where excavation was physically possible.
-Shovel tests were dug at 30 m (98 ft) or 50 m (164 ft) intervals, depending on project conditions.
+Shovel tests were dug at 50 m (164 ft) intervals.
 The entire project area was also visually inspected for cultural material during the shovel test survey.
-Approximately 10 percent of the project area was covered by modern structures or paved surfaces such as roads, parking lots, and an aircraft parking apron.
-A total of 118 shovel tests were excavated on 23 transects in the roughly 90 percent of the project area that was suitable for shovel testing.
+A total of 157 shovel tests were excavated on 12 transects.
 All shovel tests were negative for cultural material.
 No structures, structural remains, or other features older than 50 years were encountered within the project area during fieldwork.